 ARRS Lee F. Rogers International Fellowship in Radiology Journalism

-The ARRS Rogers International Fellowship offers radiologists practicing outside the U.S. and Canada an opportunity to learn the fundamentals of medical publishing through a virtual experience with the American Journal of Roentgenology Editor in Chief and publications staff.
+The ARRS Rogers International Fellowship offers radiologists practicing outside the U.S. and Canada an opportunity to learn the fundamentals of medical publishing through hands-on experience with the American Journal of Roentgenology Editor in Chief and publications staff.

-The applications for the 2025 ARRS Figley Fellowship will open in May 2024.
+The application deadline for the 2025 ARRS Rogers International Fellowship is Tuesday, September 3, 2024.
 Please refer to the Application Process section for more information and apply here.

 2024 Recipient